 When not practicing, Dr. Erinn Myers enjoys traveling, running, and spending time with her husband and dog.

-Dr. Megan Tarr is a urogynecologist who practices at the Women’s Center for Pelvic Health.
+Megan Tarr, MD is a urogynecologist who practices at the Carolinas HealthCare System Northeast Women’s Center for Pelvic Health.
+She serves as Co-Director of Research for the Female Pelvic Medicine and Reconstructive Surgery fellowship program.
 She is doubly board certified in Obstetrics/Gynecology and Female Pelvic Medicine & Reconstructive Surgery.
 She has also earned diplomat status within the American Board of Obstetrics and Gynecology.

 Dr. Tarr earned her medical degree from Indiana University School of Medicine and completed her residency in obstetrics and gynecology at the University of Chicago.
-She completed her three-year fellowship in female pelvic medicine and reconstructive surgery at Loyola University, while simultaneously completing a master’s program in clinical research methods.
-During her fellowship, she gained extensive training in laparoscopic, robot-assisted laparoscopic, vaginal and open abdominal approaches to pelvic reconstructive surgery.
-She has also had extensive experience with procedures for urinary and fecal incontinence, mesh-related complications, vesicovaginal and rectovaginal fistula, childbirth trauma and sacral neuromodulation.
+She completed her three-year fellowship in Female Pelvic Medicine and Reconstructive Surgery at Loyola University, while simultaneously completing a master’s program in clinical research methods.

 During her residency and fellowship training, Dr. Tarr received recognition for her teaching and patient care.
 She was recognized with the Arnold P. Gold Foundation Humanism and Excellence in Teaching Award and The Golden Apple Award for Outstanding Teaching, and she has been inducted into the Alpha Omega Alpha Honor Medical Society.
 Additionally, she recently received MVP recognition for her excellent patient care from the Chief of Staff of the Cleveland Clinic.